storacha/RFC/rfc/github-org-migration.md

 Goals:
 - To achieve cost-savings across orgs by only billing a single one;
-- To minimize maintenance complexity by consolidating the list of org repos we want to engage;
+- To minimize maintenance complexity by consolidating the list of org repos we want to take on;
 - To ensure a common understanding on how repositories should be migrated on a case-by-case basis;
 - To ensure all repo-dependant systems continue operating transparently;
     - i.e. to provide recommendations/fixes to make the migration process as smooth and bulletproof as possible;